AnoukSmet/Naturazy/README.md

 1. As an older person who is not the best with technology, it is very important that the website is easy and simple to use.
 I have just learned how to use a tablet so it's important that the website functions well on tablets.
 The more intuitive the website is, the more likely I will be to book the property.
 I like to make a reservation directly with the property so I don't want to have to look too long in order to find the contact details of the property.

+### Site owners Goals
+* Advertise Bed & Breakfast and all its features
+* Increase bookings
+* Stand out from the competition